 Stripe acts as an all-in-one payment processor, so you won’t need a merchant account to use it.
 Unfortunately, if you already have one, you cannot use it with Stripe.

 Stripe’s flat-rate pricing makes it a great payment gateway provider for small businesses.
 Stripe doesn’t charge monthly fees, instead taking 2.9% + $0.30 per successful credit card transaction, which is excellent for low-to-medium transaction-volume businesses.

 However, companies with higher volumes might lose a significant amount of revenue through these fees.
 To offset this, Stripe also offers customized plans for larger enterprises.
 While it does not divulge the exact processing fees, they should be discounted.
 It’s not the cheapest payment gateway in the US, but with the right deal, its costs don’t have to be a significant detractor.

 Aside from transaction processing, this online payment gateway comes with a powerful fraud-prevention tool based on machine learning, as well as acceptance optimization, which automatically updates expired cards and retries failed transactions.

 If you’re looking for the best online payment gateway for a small business, Stripe is definitely worth considering.
-This is an extremely powerful payment gateway that provides an unmatched level of integration flexibility.
-Many additional features, like simplified PCI compliance and fraud prevention, shouldn’t be overlooked.
-Its pricing is competitive, but high-volume companies might be better off with processors that allow you to use your own merchant account.
+This popular payment gateway provides an unmatched level of integration flexibility.
+Additional features like simplified PCI compliance and fraud protection shouldn’t be overlooked.
+Its pricing is competitive, but high-volume online businesses might be better served by processors with a different processing fee structure.

 - Straightforward pricing